AAON Does Earnings Surprise History Hold Any Clue for Stock market Insights & financial analysis

 Earnings results for AAON (NASDAQ:AAON)

-AAON, Inc. is estimated to report earnings on 10/29/2020.
-The upcoming earnings date is derived from an algorithm based on a company’s historical reporting dates.
-Our vendor, Zacks Investment Research, might revise this date in the future, once the company announces the actual earnings date.
+AAON, Inc. is expected* to report earnings on 11/05/2020 before market open.
+The report will be for the fiscal Quarter ending Sep 2020.
 The reported EPS for the same quarter last year was $0.26.

-AAON last issued its earnings data on August 6th, 2020.
+AAON last announced its earnings results on August 6th, 2020.
 The construction company reported $0.34 earnings per share for the quarter, missing the consensus estimate of $0.37 by $0.03.
-The firm had revenue of $125.60 million for the quarter, compared to the consensus estimate of $134.08 million.
-Its revenue for the quarter was up 5.2% compared to the same quarter last year.
-AAON has generated $1.02 earnings per share over the last year and currently has a price-to-earnings ratio of 42.9.
-AAON has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Thursday, October 29th, 2020 based off prior year’s report dates.
+The company earned $125.60 million during the quarter, compared to analysts’ expectations of $134.08 million.
+Its quarterly revenue was up 5.2% on a year-over-year basis.
+AAON has generated $1.02 earnings per share over the last year and currently has a price-to-earnings ratio of 44.5.
+AAON has confirmed that its next quarterly earnings report will be published on Thursday, November 5th, 2020.

 Analyst Opinion on AAON (NASDAQ:AAON)